Pluto0nMars/Musical-Insights/README.md

 ## How it Works
-Here's the the data flow of the web application
+Here's the the data flow of the web application:
 <img width="1248" height="327" alt="image" src="https://github.com/user-attachments/assets/16858594-ba75-4382-9e20-532cdd9f399a" />

 ## Curated Matches